binhanle/eem202a-project/README.md

 ### Data Sets for Neural Network Training/Validation

-As it was mentioned before, the scope of this project will be limited to videos that feature a full-frontal view of a single speaker, where the audio leads the video.
-These videos will be recorded in a controlled environment.
-The plan is to shoot 5-7 different videos, with varying speaker location, speech, volume, ambient noise, etc. This will give the neural network a variety of cases on which it can be trained, which will make it more effective when the transition is made to testing on other types of videos.
+As it was mentioned before, the scope of this project will be limited to videos that feature a full-frontal view of a single speaker.
+These videos used in the training and testing datasets were a combination of.
+For the purposes of training the system
-Though the architecture of the neural network is not yet defined, the way in which it will be trained is relatively known.
-The neural network output represents the time delay between the audio and video streams, and in the case of training this will be provided for each set of inputs.
-FFmpeg can be used to create an audio lead of 1ms to 250ms for each video, in increments of 1ms.
-This provides a large training set for the neural network.
-This also provides a large enough range over which to compare the performance of the model for small time offsets compared to large ones.
-For the purpose of training and testing the network, k-fold cross validation will be used.
-This means that “k-1” sets of data will be used as the training set, and 1 set will be used as the test set to check the accuracy of the network, where one set is the data from a single video.
-The value “k” represents the number of different videos that will be recorded and used as data sets, which is still variable at this stage.
-The test set is then switched with one of the other sets used for training, and this process is repeated until every set has been used as the test set.
-The training set combination that yields the best results will be used for subsequent testing.

 ### Validating the Neural Network

 A test set for the neural network provides the best measure of its performance.
 The calculated outputs (labels) can be compared to their known ones, and an error value can be computed for each set of input features.
 The average error across all outputs will be used to determine the best training set given this first set of data, according to k-fold cross validation.
 One of the primary goals is to keep this error below 40 ms for all output values, which would fall within a threshold of non-detectability from the perspective of a viewer [9].
 In other words, a human would not recognize any synchronization problems if the out-of-sync audio and video are within 40ms of each other.
 If for some reason this goal is not achievable given the current data, the audio lead increment for creating training data will be decreased from 1ms to 0.5ms.
 If this does not resolve the issue, then other approaches will have to be taken (shorter increment, more data sets, more features, etc.).

 Following this process, a second set of test videos will be acquired.
 These will test the accuracy of the trained network.
 With a 40 ms error tolerance, it is possible to have a success rate of over 90% for all test cases.
 Once this has been accomplished, the next step is to test on random videos found on the internet (e.g. YouTube).
 They will still feature full-frontal shots of a single speaker, but this will test the versatility of the neural network.

+## Results

 ## Timeline